surf-visualization/blospray/docs/sciviz.md

   ParaView, as the user needs to edit the Attribute node.
 But this can be hidden using scripting and custom UI elements, where the script just provides a  selection menu for the value to show and color map to use.

+## Data

+Conversion of scientific datasets to an intermediate format just for visualization in Blender is almost never preferable.
+It would be much better to be directly able to read the data into Blender and turn it into scene elements.

+XXX addon, python

 ## Rendering